monarc-project/stats-service/docs/installation.rst

 Generally speaking, requirements are the following:

+- A GNU/Linux distribution (tested on Debian and Ubuntu);
 - Python: version >= 3.8;
-- A PostgreSQL server: persistent storage;
+- A PostgreSQL server 12.x: persistent storage;

 Additionally:

-- A cron daemon: running scheduled tasks for pushing or pulling data.
+- A cron daemon: running scheduled tasks for pushing or pulling stats data.

 Deployment